metaplex-foundation/docs/docs/01-programs/02-candy-machine/09-available-guards/03-token-burn.md

+---
+description: "Restricts the mint to holders of a specified token, requiring a burn of the tokens."
+---

+import { Accordion, AccordionItem } from '/src/accordion.jsx';

 # Token Burn

 The **Token Burn** guard restricts minting to token holders of a specified mint account and burns the holder's tokens when minting.
 The amount determines how many tokens are required.